 Discrete vs. Continuous Data: Key Insights for Marketers

-Understanding the key differences between discrete and continuous data is essential for marketers aiming to make data-driven decisions.
-Insights from different data types can improve audience targeting, shape successful marketing strategies, and boost campaign performance.
+Understanding the distinction between discrete and continuous data is essential for data-driven decisions.
+Data insights enhance audience targeting, shape marketing plans, and improve campaign performance.

 How It Impacts Decision-Making